tdw33/Dungeon-Java-Game/docs/2-full-documentation/Week_3.md

 ## **Process**

 ### Weekly Overview
-As UML class diagram was developed last week, game development followed the order and relationship between different classes, which made the the process more structured.
+As an UML class diagram was developed last week, game development followed the order and relationship between different classes, which made the process more structured.
 Moreover, team members experimented with the coding platform and created a character (a block) that can move.
-For this week, the team continued to use Miro board to create a MVC model based on the different classes generated in the UML diagram which further defines how the three main components of the game interact with each other: controller, map and elements.
+For this week, the team continued to use the Miro board to create an MVC model based on the different classes generated in the UML diagram which further defines how the three main components of the game interact with each other: controller, map, and elements.
 The sprint tasks were done according to the model: a map was created, players can see their input as they control the character.
-Camera view was implemented that always had the character in the centre of the screen as it moved around.
+A camera view was implemented that always had the character in the centre of the screen as it moved around.

 Lessons learned: The class diagram needs to be based on use cases.
 Internal user stories need to be created when developing game features so that user requirements will be fulfilled and the whole process should be documented for future reference.
 Moreover, it may be better to set a small rather than a hard-to-reach goal since each sprint is only one week long.
 It is also helpful to move the tasks which had been done on GitHub in time so that the sprint progress is up-to-date.
 The team may function better when taking course load into consideration while assigning tasks so that distribution of the development tasks can be more reasonable and effective.

-The presentation created for the customer meeting on the 6th November is linked here, which will have GIFs for some of the artefacts in this weeks documentation:  [Presentation](https://github.bath.ac.uk/Team-Cyan/Dungeon/blob/develop/doc/week3-presentation/presentation3.md)
+The presentation created for the customer meeting on the 6th November is linked here, which will have GIFs for some of the artifacts in this weeks documentation:  [Presentation](https://github.bath.ac.uk/Team-Cyan/Dungeon/blob/master/docs/1-presentations/week3-presentation/presentation3.md)

 \pagebreak